 She began touring in 2015 with Salty, and has continued to tour with Anchor for the last three summers.

 She has been on the board in previous years and is very excited for the opportunity again.
-This summer she will be captaining Anchor.
+She is also a captain of Anchor Ultimate.

 Victoria works as a Civil Technologist and enjoys hiking and camping outside of ultimate.